mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

 ## Overview

 Data tables display information in a grid-like format of rows and columns.
 They organize information in a way that’s easy to scan so that users can look for patterns and insights.
-The data grid comes in 2 versions, both in MUI X:

 The data grid comes with two different licenses: